jolars/normreg/paper/rebuttal.md

 > many libraries that have these models to highlight impact (Scikit, DLIB, JSAT,
 > Celer, and so many more).

+Thanks for the idea.
+We have added a new paragraph to the discussion with several references to popular libraries along the lines you suggest.

 > ## Other Strengths And Weaknesses
 >
 > I was very excited about this paper initially.
 I've solved many real-world